HTTPArchive/almanac.httparchive.org/src/content/en/2019/markup.md

 Instead, as in Hixie's original study,  what we will look at is how many sites include each  element at least once in their home page.

-<p class="note">Note: This is, itself, not without some potential biases.
+<aside class="note">Note: This is, itself, not without some potential biases.
 Popular products can be used by several sites, which introduce non-standard markup, even "invisibly" to individual authors.
 Thus, care must be taken to acknowledge that usage doesn't necessarily imply direct author knowledge and conscious adoption as much as it does the servicing of a common need, in a common way.
-During our research, we found several examples of this, some we will call out.</p>
+During our research, we found several examples of this, some we will call out.</aside>

 ## Top elements and general info